San Gerardo de Dota

 Sometimes you just need a massage.
 The whole atmosphere in San Gerardo is so relaxing and cozy that I feel like a massage here just fits in perfectly with the overall feeling of the area.

 There is a nice spa called Del Rio Spa on the Hotel Savegre property.

 You have to eat some trout while here!
 I don’t know who trained everyone in San Gerardo in service, but every place we ate was exceptionally tasty and the staff was better than any place we’ve ever seen in Costa Rica.

-Cafe Kahawa: This place is amazing.
+Cafe Kahawa – This place is amazing.
 You can sit outside on their nice wooden deck and enjoy tasty food while looking for birds in the trees.
 They make trout in a million great ways, but I recommend trying one of their dishes with smoked trout.
-It’s to die for.